dmastrop/CD_jenkins_ansible_nexus/README.md

 # test again
 # fixed disk shortage issue.
 Try again and then remove the Jenkinsfile because it is no longer required in root.
 # test
+# test for removal of 5th job with auto delete
 - JDK 11
 - Maven 3
 - MySQL 8